kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Loop on rope ring

-14) Connect the other end of the rubber harness to the end of the starting cable with a carabiner.
+14) Connect the another end of the rubber cords to the end of the starting cable by a carabiner.
 The starting cable must pass through the roller.
 The carbine must be immured.
-15) Similarly, attach the second rubber harness.
+15) Similarly, attach the second rubber cords.
 16) Put the handle of the winch reel on the axle and slide until the reinforcement mechanism clicks.

 .. figure:: _static/_images/catapult11.png